Is Mid-America a Southern Baptist Convention seminary?

 Does Mid-America offer student housing?

 Yes.
-Mid-America offers housing for both the Cordova and the New York campuses.
-The Cordova apartment complex sits directly adjacent to our main campus with apartments available for approved students.
-There are 144 units comprised of one, two and three bedroom options The Albany housing complex is located fifteen minutes away from the campus and has 21 units available for students.
-(For housing costs and information on the Albany housing, click here.)
-(For housing costs and more information on the Cordova campus housing, click here.)
+Mid-America offers housing at our Memphis campus.
+The Memphis apartment complex sits directly adjacent to our main campus with apartments available for approved students.
+There are 144 units comprised of one, two and three bedroom options.

 Does Mid-America have an admissions policy regarding divorce?